mvolkmann/blog/src/ocaml.md

 ## Idiomatic Names

+It is idiomatic in OCaml for

+- variable and class names to use snake_case with all lowercase letters
+- module names to use CamelCase, starting with an uppercase letter

-It is idiomatic in OCaml for the name of a function that:
+It is idiomatic in OCaml for the name of a function that

 - transforms a value of type x to a value of type y to be `y_of_x`
 - returns a `Option` value to end in `_opt`